DEPARTMENT DIRECTORS AND DEPUTIES

 Department of Defense (DOD)

-Stephen has served as the Deputy Adjutant General since 2019, assisting in the management of over 3,100 soldiers to equip, man, and train to respond to overseas and domestic contingency operations.
+Stephen has served as the Adjutant General since October of 2024.
+Stephen has served as the Deputy Adjutant General starting in 2019, assisting in the management of over 3,100 soldiers to equip, man, and train to respond to overseas and domestic contingency operations.
 His background leading the Hawaiʻi Army National Guard and work on natural disaster management are critical to emergency management efforts in the state.

 He has also served as the Chief of Staff for the Hawaiʻi Army National Guard, Deputy United States Property and Fiscal Officer for Hawaiʻi, Brigade Commander of the 29th Infantry Brigade Combat Team, and as Deputy Chief of Staff of Aviation for the Hawaiʻi Army National Guard.
 In these roles, Stephen demonstrated a distinguished record of performing management practices to exercise mission command over large formations, generated various forms of communicative products, and managed complex financial programs.